It's Time for a CPG Digital Transformation. Here's Why - and Why Now.

 - When the consumer finally does purchase a product, they are more likely to be invited to join a subscription plan to get fully locked in with one brand.

-CPG companies that wish to defend or capture new market share must reignite their connection with the consumer in this radically changed environment, a challenge that demands strategic and organizational change.
+A CPG company that wishes to defend or capture new market share must reignite its connection with the consumer in this radically changed environment, a challenge that demands strategic and organizational change.

 Customer acquisition and retention now demand a multilayered strategy that must incorporate value, convenience and environmentally friendly aspects such as sustainable packaging.
-Auto-replenishment, direct-to-consumer communications and predictive home inventory management are just a few aspects of the new reality of consumer packaged goods.
+Auto-replenishment, direct-to-consumer communications and predictive home inventory management are just a few aspects of the new reality of the consumer goods industry.

-Here is a look at the digital twists and turns the CPG industry is taking in order to transform the consumer experience:
+Here is a look at the twists and turns the CPG industry is taking in their digital transformation journey in order to redefine the consumer experience:

 1. Convenience and Personalization

 Convenience is paramount for busy consumers.
-Though attitudes for shopping in-person and online are similar, Jabil’s Connected Packaging Consumer Survey revealed that 85% of survey participants purchase household staples online.
+Though attitudes for shopping in-person and online are similar, Jabil’s Connected Packaging Consumer Survey revealed that 93% of survey participants purchase household staples online.
 Survey results indicate that many people do not miss the trip to the grocery store.
-It was found that millennials, men in general, smart speaker owners and city dwellers enjoy online shopping for household staples more than in-person visits.
+It was found that millennials, higher-income households, city dwellers and households with children enjoy online shopping more.

 Auto-replenishment is enabled by the accelerating uptake of the Internet of Things (IoT) systems.
 Inexpensive devices can now be outfitted with sensors and wireless internet connectivity, allowing ordinary containers and dispensers to automatically order their own refills.
 Today, more than 10 billion devices connect to the cloud.
 Within the next decade, estimates raise that number astronomically high.

-Consumers seem eager to invite this technology into daily life.
-84% of survey respondents believed that at least one product category was a good fit for auto-replenishment services in their own lives.
-The survey indicates that the most promising categories are infant care, home care, personal care and pet care, forecasting that the days of last-minute runs to the store for formula or dog food are numbered.
+Consumers seem eager to invite this digital technology into daily life.
+90% of survey respondents believed that at least one product category was a good fit for auto-replenishment services in their own lives.
+CPG trends from the survey indicate that the most promising categories are infant care, home care, personal care and pet care, forecasting that the days of last-minute runs to the store for formula or dog food are numbered.
 Estimates show that by 2024, 14.5 billion packages in the consumer goods market will feature electronic functionality.

 Auto-replenishment is a more precise way of keeping supply constant than the subscription service model, in which consumers opt for delivery of a product at a certain time-based interval (every three months, for example).
 Think Amazon “subscribe and save,” which often offers a discount if the consumer makes a commitment to subscribe.
-This fulfillment strategy is already embraced, with 46% of survey respondents using a subscription to keep household staples arriving at a steady rate.
+This fulfillment strategy is already embraced, with 68% of survey respondents using a subscription to keep household staples arriving at a steady rate, up by a 48% growth rate year-over-year.

 In addition to subscription and auto-replenishment, quick fulfillment capabilities such as “one-click ordering” mean that CPG items can be restocked at the touch of a button, and increasingly, they are.

 Convenience now trumps the need to reach out and touch an item before purchase.
 Yes, the physical storefront still exists, but the integration of the subscription model and auto-replenishment is more than a dream for the future: it is well underway.
-Fast-moving consumer goods companies must move their attention now to where the growth is – the digital space.
+Fast-moving consumer goods companies must move their attention now to where the growth is in product innovation – digital platforms.

 2. Connecting Beyond the Shelf